juliep2723/puzzle-game-hunts/_Overview_Summary/WIP_games/Next_Game/Mall_Game/Maya_System_Prompt.md

 **What Players Will Do**:
 - Navigate to pipes location
-- Solve acrostic puzzle to read "CODE" from pipe labels
+- Find pipe label ending with "HIGH ZONE" and extract letters to spell "CODE"
 - Watch vents pathway video
 - Solve sudoku puzzle to get 3-digit code